-- (1) Expected values and expected yields used must be in accordance with the section 18 of the policy and this exhibit and will be calculated as of: - (a) The date the IFOR is submitted for commodities on the IFOR; - (b) The date the RFOR is submitted for commodities that are different than those submitted on the IFOR (expected values will be carried forward from the IFOR for commodities on the IFOR); - (c) The date of planting for commodities that were planted and reported after the RFOR date and for which a late revision is allowed by the AIP; or - (d) The date the marketing contract becomes effective for commodities produced under a marketing contract for the portion of expected production under contract (subject to the limitation in section 17(c)(3) of the policy. - (2) The insured cannot increase the expected value of a commodity on the FOR after they have submitted their IFOR (unless a marketing contract is applicable). - (3) Expected value and yields must be documented on the Expected Value and Yield Source Document Worksheet.
+- (1) Expected values and expected yields used must be in accordance with the section 18 of the policy and this exhibit and will be calculated as of: - (a) The date the IFOR is submitted for commodities on the IFOR; - (b) The date the RFOR is submitted for commodities that are different than those submitted on the IFOR (expected values will be carried forward from the IFOR for commodities on the IFOR); - (c) The date of planting for commodities that were planted and reported after the RFOR date and for which a late revision is allowed by the AIP; or - (d) The date the marketing contract becomes effective for commodities produced under a marketing contract for the portion of expected production under contract (subject to the limitation in section 17(c)(3) of the policy. - (2) Expected values for combined direct marketing commodities must be determined in accordance with section 51 of the policy and paragraph 150 of this handbook. - (3) The insured cannot increase the expected value of a commodity on the FOR after they have submitted their IFOR (unless a marketing contract is applicable). - (4) Expected value and yields must be documented on the Expected Value and Yield Source Document Worksheet.